Stories of the victims of the New Zealand mosque attack

 HUSNE ARA PARVIN, 42

-Parvin died being struck my bullets while trying to shield wheelchair-bound husband, Farid Uddin Ahmed, her nephew Mahfuz Chowdhury told The Daily Star , a Bangladesh newspaper.
+Parvin died being struck by bullets while trying to shield her wheelchair-bound husband, Farid Uddin Ahmed, her nephew Mahfuz Chowdhury told The Daily Star , a Bangladesh newspaper.

 Chowdhury said Uddin had been ill for years and Parvin took him to the mosque every other Friday.
 She had taken him to the mosque for men while she went to the one for women.
 Mahfuz said relatives in New Zealand told him when the shootings began, Parvin rushed to her husband’s mosque to protect him.
 He survived.